rehierl/node-tree-outliner/3-basic-design/3-7-0-current-section.md

 * `n0` declares the next outer type-1 section `s0`
 * nodes `n1-9` are all child nodes to `n0`
-* other descendant nodes will/can be ignored
+* other descendant nodes can and will be ignored
 * nodes `n1-9` represent type-2 sectioning nodes
 * nodes `n1-9` declare sections `s1-9`
 * obviously, section `s9` will always be empty

-If an implementation begins to enter `n5`, then the list of sections will be `(s0,s1,s2,s3,s4)`.
+If an implementation begins to enter `n5`, then that list of sections will be `(s0,s1,s2,s3,s4)`.
 And because no open presequent section will be closed (i.e.
-`s5` is a subsection to `s4`), that list will change into `(s0,s1,s2,s3,s4,s5)` once section `s5` was opened.
+`s5` is a subsection to `s4`), that list will change into `(s0,s1,s2,s3,s4,s5)` once section `s5` is open.

 **case 2:** `(s0,s1,s2,s3,s4,s6) => -{s6} => (s0,s1,s2,s3,s4)`